 Chiayi Travel Information

 Chiayi is definitely not the first stop tourists make in Taiwan, but it can offer an endearing look into what life is like in the island’s south without the cosmopolitanism of places like Tainan or Kaohsiung.
-It may not offer a huge number of options, but it’s worth more than just a stop-over on your way to Alishan or another Taiwanese destination.
+It may not offer a huge number of options, but it’s definitely worth more than just a stop-over on your way to Alishan.
+I personally think that it’s without a doubt Taiwan’s most underrated city.

 Things to do in Chiayi / Attractions